Dessia-tech/volmdlr/CONTRIBUTING.md

 ### CI

-Your contribution may be refused by our CI in these case:
+Your contribution may be refused by our CI.
+In this case:
 - lowering the coverage: add some tests
 - introducing pylint errors
 - triggering pydocstyle errors